Tonks89/RoboND-DeepLearning_Project/writeup.md

 * 3 decoders (depths 128, 64, 32)

-* A convolutional layer (depth 3) with the same resolution as the last decoding layer but with 3 channels for: background, other people, hero.
+* Output layer (depth 3) with the same resolution as the last decoder layer, but with 3 channels for: background, other people, and hero.

-Initially I began with an architecture consisting of a first convolutional layer, 2 encoders, a 1 x 1 convolutional layer, 2 decoders, and a final convolutional layer (all with small depths).
+Initially, I began with an architecture consisting of a first convolutional layer, 2 encoders, a 1 x 1 convolutional layer, 2 decoders, and an output layer (all with small depths).
 However, after trying different combinations of hyperparameters the performance (or final score) was stuck at around 0.35.

-This showed that the this architecture was too simple and didn't capture enough features to correctly discriminate between the desired classes.
+This revealed that this architecture was too simple and didn't capture enough features to correctly discriminate between the desired classes.
 Thus, I decided to go for a more complex architecture adding one more encoder and decoder and increasing the depth of each layer, which increased the final score.